catkin/xylem/docs/design.rst

 - support native reinstall

-  + is using the pm's native reinstall command as opposed to uninstall+install ever needed?
+  + Use the pm's native reinstall command as opposed to uninstall+install
+  + *Nikolaus*: is this ever useful?

 - support to attempt install without dependencies

   + this would be needed for a ``specified-only`` option to the ``install`` command.
-  + not sure if we need this at all.
+  + *Nikolaus*: not sure if we need this at all.

 - support package versions

   + check which version of package is installed
   + check if installed package is outdated
   + upgrade installed package to latest version
-  + install specific version of package
+  + (install specific version of package)

 - support cache update